SamVadidar/RGBT/Datasets/README.md

 ## ToDo List
 - [x] Find all the Datasets, which provide IR images
 - [x] Review their specifications
-- [ ] Have a look on: 20-03-(Yolov3 PedestrianOnly)Pedestrian Detection in Severe Weather Condition.pdf

 DataSet Review:
 ===================================